fair-ease/dataset-demand-register/registry/mgo-examples/observatory-overview-totals/readme.md

 # urn:embrc.eu:emobon:observatory-overview-totals

+Returns a list of observatories, with information on their names, the number of sampling events for water and sediment, the overall date coverage, and the number of samples taken.

-Note: essentially this is the same as the previous, plus some aggregating results on the level of the observatory ? parameters
+Note: essentially same as *urn:embrc.eu:emobon:observatory-overview*,
+with some additional aggregating results on the level of the observatory

+## ? parameters

     be able to filter on 1 partner (observatoryID), and probably also on type